aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 second_title: Aspose.Words for .NET
 articleTitle: Working with Sections
 linktitle: Working with Sections
 description: "Understanding document section concepts and manipulation practices using C#.
 Insert section into a document C#.
 Remove section C#.
-Copy Sections between Documents."
+Copy sections between Documents."
 type: docs
 weight: 60
 url: /net/working-with-sections/
 ---

-Working with SectionsSometimes you want a document that does not have the same formatting across all pages.
+Sometimes you want a document that does not have the same formatting across all pages.
 For example, you may need to modify page number formats, have different page size and orientation, or have the first document page as a cover page without any numbering.
 You can achieve that with sections.

 Sections are level nodes that control headers and footers, orientation, columns, margins, page number formatting, and others.